alexcaulfield/comp20-s2017-team9/status_report_1.md

 (1) Accomplished this week:

+Created template for pages and developed basic setup for all pages

 Created formula to estimate similarity between songs:

 	adjusted BPM = BPM/200 (if BPM > 200, adjBPM = 1)